replicante-io/replicante.io/content/quick-start.md

 This step is only needed once on a new machine or when the certificates expire.

-We generate certificates and then start a Replicante Core stack, including all dependencies with two [`replidev`] commands:
+With certificates in place start the Replicante Core stack, including all dependencies, with:
 ```bash
 $ replidev play replicore-start
 --> Create pod play-replicore